massimocaprinali/cloud-foundry-public/liberty-using_own_jre.md

 ## Host the JRE and `index.yml`
 {: #hosting_jre}

 You must host the JRE file on a web server that the liberty-for-java buildpack can download from.
-You can host the file on {{site.data.keyword.Bluemix_notm}} with any of the available server facilities, or you can host it in a publicly available location.
+You can host the file on {{site.data.keyword.cloud_notm}} with any of the available server facilities, or you can host it in a publicly available location.
 The server must be configured with an `index.yml` file that specifies details about the JRE file.

 Complete the following steps to host the JRE and the `index.yml` file:
   1. Acquire the JRE, which must be the version for use on a UNIX 64-bit OS, and must be a `tar.gz` file.